Guide to Smoke Testing for SaaS Product Validation

 Smoke testing is never an adequate method of quality assurance all on it’s own.
 Rather, it’s the first state gate on the path to in-depth testing that companies need to execute on in order to ship quality products and updates to customers.

-What is smoke testing for product validation?
+Smoke testing for product validation

 When it comes to product validation, smoke testing is used to check market demand before building a product.